KDE/documentation-docs-kdenlive-org/user_interface/file_menu.rst

 New
 ---

 Creates a new Kdenlive project.
-The default keyboard shortcut is :kbd:`Ctrl + N`.
+The default keyboard shortcut is :kbd:`Ctrl` + :kbd:`N`.

 See :ref:`quickstart`.